Srikarmk/100-days-of-code-2/README.md

 ✅ Learnt how to send back status codes via database and express.
 ✅ Started learning about Local storage to implement login functionality in React.

+## Day 14

+✅ Created authentication for my project using localstorage and express js .
+✅ Worked on improving cart functionality.